eabglobal/minik/README.rst

 - When used in your lambda function, you're responsible for including the source code of minik in your .zip artifact.
 For packaging purposes we recommend using `Juniper`_.
+- Minik is service agnostic, as a web framework it natively supports requests from the API Gateway and an Application Load Balancer (ALB).
-- Unlike other frameworks like Flask or Django, where using the decorator is sufficient to define the routes of the web app, in minik, you’re responsible for linking a lambda function to the API gateway.
+- Unlike other frameworks like Flask or Django, where using the decorator is sufficient to define the routes of the web app, in minik, you’re responsible for linking a lambda function to the API Gateway.
 We recommend using a `SAM`_ template.
 - Minik does not include a local development server!
 For testing purposes, you can either deploy your lambda to AWS using `sam package` and `sam deploy`.
 For local